juanjose23/juanjose23/README.md

 I am a university student with experience in different programming languages.

-* 🌍  I'm based in Nicaragua
+* 🌍  I'm based in Nicaragua.
-* ✉️  You can contact me at [jrios9826@gmail.com](mailto:jrios9826@gmail.com)
+* ✉️  You can contact me at [jrios9826@gmail.com](mailto:jrios9826@gmail.com).
-* 🧠  I'm learning Node js y php
+* 🧠  I'm learning Node js y php.
-* 🤝  I'm open to collaborating on In all types of projects, both web and desktop
+* 🤝  I'm open to collaborating on In all types of projects, both web and desktop.

 ### Skills